blakeramos/PaaSForSaaS/Lab200/LabGuide200.md

 -   The next thing we need to do is procure business cards.
 To do this type in **Order business cards**

 -   The Digital Assistant will respond and give you a preview.
-Select **Tap here**.

 -   Select **Tap here**